You are here:

 Kyphoplasty: Much like vertebroplasty, kyphoplasty is used to relieve pain and stabilize the spine following fractures caused by osteoporosis.
 Kyphoplasty is a twostep process.
 In the first step, the doctor inserts a balloon device to help restore the height and shape of the spine.
 In the second step, he or she injects polymethylacrylate to repair the fractured vertebra.
 The procedure is done under anesthesia, and in some cases it is performed on an outpatient basis.

 For diskogenic low back pain (degenerative disk disease):

 Disk replacement: When a disk is herniated, one alternative to a diskectomy, in which the disk is simply removed, is removing the disk and replacing it with a synthetic disk.
 Replacing the damaged one with an artificial one restores disk height and movement between the vertebrae.
 Artificial disks come in several designs.
-Although doctors in Europe had performed disk replacement for more than a decade, the procedure had been experimental in the United States until the Food and Drug Administration approved the Charité® artificial disk for use in 2004.

 The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) supports research to better understand and treat back pain.

 One major focus of research in recent years has been on the relative efficacy and cost effectiveness of surgical versus nonsurgical treatment of conditions associated with low back and leg pain.
 A multi-year multicenter study called the Spine Patient Outcomes Research Trial (SPORT) compared the most commonly used standard surgical and nonsurgical treatments for patients with the three most common diagnoses for which spine surgery is performed: intervertebral disk herniation, spinal stenosis, and degenerative spondylisthesis.